 - Premises liability accidents including slip and falls

 South Jersey Wrongful Death Compensation:

 - Pain and suffering by decedent before death

 - Funeral expenses

 - A child, parent or spouse’s loss of services, assistance, care, training, guidance, advice, counsel and companionship

 - Loss of future financial support

-Call me, Joseph Monaco, Toll-Free at 855-Joe-Legal to receive a Free Consultation offering my over 25 years of experience as a South Jersey Wrongful Death Lawyer.
+Call or text me, Joseph Monaco, at 609-277-3166 to receive a Free Consultation offering my over 25 years of experience as a South Jersey Wrongful Death Lawyer.
 My firm also offers the No Recovery, No Fee Guarantee.
 Call now before critical evidence is destroyed or lost.
 An early investigation is crucial in South Jersey Wrongful Death cases.